Psychtoolbox-3/psychtoolbox-3.github.com/docs/DrawFormattedText.md

 read right to left

 The optional argument 'winRect' allows to specify a [left top right bottom]
-rectange, in which the text should be centered/placed etc. By default,
+rectangle, in which the text should be centered/placed etc. By default,
 the rectangle of the whole 'win'dow is used.

 The function employs clipping by default.
 Text lines that are detected as